Campus master plan

 In 2008, the master planning/design team met with units of Washington State University, Eastern Washington University, University of Washington, and Sirti (now known as Innovate Washington) to gather information on program plans that drive capital construction priorities, in particular for the health sciences.

-Biomedical and health sciences facilities have been identified by WSU and EWU as the top capital priority to support the need for current and future expansion of health sciences research and teaching programs, the primary focus for the Riverpoint Campus.
+Biomedical and health sciences facilities have been identified by WSU and EWU as the top capital priority to support the need for current and future expansion of health sciences research and teaching programs, the primary focus for the campus.

 The 2009 legislature funded predesign and design for the first building in a biomedical complex--one of WSU’s capital funding priorities for Spokane.
-Construction funding for the Biomedical/Health Sciences Building is WSU's top capital budget priority in the 2011 legislative session.
+Construction funding for the Pharmaceutical and Biomedical Sciences Building was WSU's top capital budget priority in the 2011 legislative session.

-The 2009 campus master plan update built on the 2000 master planning process, during which community members expressed interest in a "university district feeling" for the Riverpoint Campus (according to a news release from Feb.
+The 2009 campus master plan update built on the 2000 master planning process, during which community members expressed interest in a "university district feeling" for the campus (according to a news release from Feb.
 18, 2000).

 Community participation in the 2009 master plan update

-The community participated in three master plan workshops in March, April, and June 2009 for an update of the Riverpoint Campus plan.
+The community participated in three master plan workshops in March, April, and June 2009 for an update of the campus master plan.

 Workshop #3: June 3, 2009